primaoctara-tech/cursor-ai-setup/README.md

 ## Issues Encountered:
 - Had difficulty adding the Claude Code & Codex add-on to the cursor through the extension
 - I am still not familiar with the cursor and GitHub tools, but through effort in researching and practical application, I found it went well.
+- Git cannot be installed on the Mac Terminal

 ## Repository Link
 (https://github.com/primaoctara-tech/cursor-ai-setup.git)